patrickbucher/read-think-write/content/procrastination-reveals-conflicts.md

 about our collaboration.
 Until then, we'll only invest a couple of hours per week, which aren't compensated financially.

-In the first quarter, we collaborate on a mobile application, which is required to seriously tackle the market.
+In the first quarter of this year, the plan is to collaborate on a mobile application, which is required to seriously tackle the market.
 I agreed to work on the backend.
 The app is supposed to be a rough but working prototype.
 Since time to market is crucial, the app is only a prototype, and the collaboration doesn't come with any obligations, the usual reasons for procrastinations—perfectionism, fear of failure or success—do not apply.

 However, after the first hacking session, I found myself procrastinating on the project for multiple weeks.
 I first thought that I was still too busy for most